HiddenThunder/Star/README.md

 ### Private

-When I click to a peer in the list new channel is being created.
+When I click on a peer in the list new channel is being created.
 ![image-4](./assets/README/4.png)

 You can see on the left now we have 3 channels.
 The last channel is a huge random number - supposedly no one will be able to guess it.
 This is private channel for me and a peer I clicked on.